gmontagu/CollegePlanner/README.md

 #
 #
 #
-# Basic Java App for determining the cost of college
+# Basic App for determining the cost of college